 The best online communities are thriving, engaging destinations that people want to return to again and again.
-But if you want to start a new online community that will thrive, engaging your customers, members, or employees, growing in ROI, and providing real business value, the first step is to start with careful planning.
+But if you want to start building a community online that will thrive, engaging your customers, members, or employees, growing in ROI, and providing real business value, the first step is to start with careful planning.

 This post is all about building a strong foundation: how to plan a branded online community that will thrive, building loyalty among your members, customers, employees, or users.
-We’ll walk you through best practices for the planning phase of building an online community for your organization.
+We’ll walk you through best practices for planning how to build an online community for your organization.

 Want to dig deeper?
 Check out our complete guide to online community.

-Use these nine steps to help you think through how to start an online community.
+Use these nine steps to help you think through how to build an online community.